notSarish/ImageAlteringApp/DEVELOPMENT.md

 # Week 2 Progress
 In week 2, I finished creating a model for sharpening grayscale images using a laplacian filter.
 I also implemented the Cinder-Block ImGui to help create a nice UI for the user.
 With the help of ImGui, so far I have made an application that allows the user to enter a file path, and choose how sharp they want the image to be through a slider.
 I also plan on making a feature where the user can rewrite the current image or make a new file of the sharpened image.
 I also want to make a feature where the user can compress the file if they want to.
 In terms of next week, I plan on implementing a similar model for colored images, but this may pose some issues as colored images are represented in terms of 3 matrices (each representing either red, green, or blue).

+# Week 3 Progress
+05/01/20: Began and finished image compression algorithm using SVD low rank approximation.
+Still needs testing to check if accurate.